drewski124/international-baccalaureate_internal-assessment_template/README.md

 # Rationale
 The software I will be building is a food planner for the squash team.
-I am either gonna build it in javascript or python, I havent decided which one is better for my project yet.
-I will most likly use the p5.js library if I am to use javascript in my code.
-I think this would be a good program for the Squash player cause many of the students dont know what would be best for them to eat.
+I am going to build it by using Javascript.
+I will likely use the p5.js library for my javascript code.
+I think this would be a good program for the Squash player cause many of my teammates don't know what would be best for them to eat before each Squash practice and game.

 # Success Criteria
-My product is going to help the sqush team perform and be more active on the court
+My product is going to help Willem perform better and be more active on the court.
+This will be acheived by using the program to help improve their diet and consequently give him more energy.

 # Interview
 How many games of squash do you play during the seasons?